-IPO Update: Kinnate Biopharma Proposes Terms For $170 Million IPO (Pending:KNTE)
+Summary

-Kinnate Biopharma (KNTE) intends to raise $170 million from the sale of its common stock in an IPO, according to an amended registration statement.
+Kinnate Biopharma (NASDAQ:KNTE) intends to raise $170 million from the sale of its common stock in an IPO, according to an amended registration statement.

 The company is a preclinical stage biopharma developing treatments for various cancers.